 Our volunteers work between 08:00 and 17:00, six days a week, with volunteers having one day off.
-Volunteers have the same day off, almost always a Sunday.

-This is your experience.
-Therefore, if you need extra breaks you can ask for additional time off during the week.
+We elect for all volunteers to have the same day off, generally a Sunday.
+This experience is what you would like to make of it, therefore if you need extra breaks you can ask for additional day off during the week.
 Volunteers are also encouraged to take as many breaks during the day as they need in order to stay healthy.

-We have a general work schedule for our volunteer Husbandry and Enrichment Program, but this can change depending on season, weather and requirements for our animals.

-We have a small team of wildlife professionals and we ask volunteers to be patient if things to do not follow the schedule exactly.
-If a rescue comes in or a situation arises, the animals will always take the priority.
+We have a general work schedule for our volunteer Husbandry and Enrichment Program working on both animal rounds and construction projects each day.
+However, this can change depending on season, weather and requirements for our animals.
+We have a small team of wildlife professionals and we ask volunteers to be patient if things to do not follow the schedule exactly, if a rescue comes in or a situation arises, the animals will always take the priority.

-HERE'S AN EXAMPLE OF WHAT A DAY MIGHT LOOK LIKE:
+Here is an example of what your day may look like:

-08:00 Morning Rounds: Mornings start with animal rounds- this includes feeding, cleaning, preparing diets and providing enrichment for enclosures that house newly rescued animals and some of our long term residents.
-Morning rounds can vary depending on how many animals have recently been rescued.

-10:30 Break: Take this time to fill your water bottle and relax for a short time before getting back to the animals.

-10:45 Construction/Special Projects: This can include anything from renovating old enclosures to helping construct new ones.
-Projects don't stop there as they may include preparing special arrangements for incoming animals, working on community engagement projects ,or even observing behavior.

-12:00 Lunch: Take a well deserved break where you'll enjoy your hot meal lunch and maybe take a short nap in the hammock by your bungalow.

-13:00 Enrichment and/or Continuing Morning Projects: Now is the time to put your creative abilities to the test as you help to create unique enrichment for our animals!
-Staff can help you develop ideas based on what materials we have available, safety considerations to animals and durability for the animals you want to enrich!

-16:00 Evening Feedout: We will take this time to feed out the afternoon diets to those animals that are in the care of the Husbandry and Enrichment team.

-17:00 Finished: The rest of the day is now your own.
-You can relax with the other volunteers, walk around the center and watch some of our nocturnal species, visit the pool next door, or relax in the hammock outside of your bungalow.
+- 08:00 Morning Rounds: Mornings start with animal rounds- this includes feeding, cleaning and providing enrichment for enclosures that house newly rescued animals and some of our long term residents.
+Morning rounds can vary depending on how many animals have recently been rescued - 10:30 Break: Take this time to fill your water bottle and relax for a short time before getting back to the animals - 10:45 Construction/Special Projects: This can include anything from renovating old enclosures to helping construct new ones.
+Projects don't stop there as they may include preparing special arrangments for incoming animals, working on community engagement projects or even observing. - 12:30 Lunch: Take a well deserved break where you'll get to have a fresh meal in the living area and maybe take a short nap in the hammock by your bungalow - 13:30 Enrichment and/or Continuing Morning Projects: Now is the time to put your creative abilities to the test as you help to create unique enrichment for our animals!
+Staff can help you develop ideas based on what materials we have available, safety considerations to animals and durability for the animals you want to enrich! - 16:00 Evening Feedout: We will take this time to feed out the afternoon diets to those animals that are in the care of the Husbandry and Enrichment team - 17:00 Finished: The rest of the day is now your own.
+You can relax with the other volunteers, wander around the center and watch some of our nocturnal species, take a stroll to the local market or relax in the hammock outside of your bungalow.

-VETERINARY VOLUNTEER PROGRAM
+WILDLIFE HOSPITAL PROGRAM

-If you are a veterinarian, veterinary technician/nurse, or veterinary student, you can join us on the front line and volunteer or intern at our on-site wildlife hospital.
-This can be to complete your university placement requirements, gain international experience in wildlife medicine, and expand your knowledge base!
+If you are a vet or vet nurse student, or you have already graduated, why not join us on the front line and volunteer or intern at our on-site wildlife hospital.
+This can be to complete your university placement requirements, gain international experience in wildlife medicine and expand your knowledge base!

-At our center, veterinary volunteers have the opportunity to be trained and lend their skills in wildlife husbandry, care and medicine, all while assisting our full time veterinary team.
+At our center, vet and vet nurse volunteers have the opportunity to be trained and lend their skills in wildlife husbandry, care and medicine, all whilst assisting our full time vet team.